The Naked Kiss (1965) Part III Meaning it bares no emotion. It’s empty of real substance. It has the taste of perversion to it.

 “Are you kidding, you know I don’t have to Shanghai girls from your town to replenish my stock… what kind of a stable boss do you think I am,” she struts over to Griff “I’ve got no time to break in baby baggage.”

-Griff brings Buff to the precinct, and asks if Candy advanced her the money to work in her stable.
-Candy’s eyes shoot bullets at Buff and Buff hesitantly says “No.” Kelly says “I made a mistake, wrong girl” Griff tells Buff he shouldn’t have bothered her.
+Griff brings Buff to the precinct and asks if Candy advanced her the money to work in her stable.
+Candy’s eyes shoot bullets at Buff and Buff hesitantly says “No.” Kelly says “I made a mistake, the wrong girl,” Griff tells Buff he shouldn’t have bothered her.
 He walks her out and leaves Candy alone outside the bars of Kelly’s cell.
-Candy says in a deep wrathful tone “nobody shoves dirty money in my mouth.”
+Candy says in a deep wrathful tone “Nobody shoves dirty money in my mouth.”

-Kelly is alone, framed by the bars, trapped, we hear children playing, laughter.
+Kelly is alone, framed by the bars, trapped, we hear children playing, laughing.
 Kelly looks out at the little girls.
-One little girl drawing with chalk on the wall says “look what I made, look what I made” It’s the little girl that Grant was molesting.
+One little girl drawing with chalk on the wall says “Look what I made, look what I made” It’s the little girl that Grant was molesting.

-Kelly grips the bars, and in a far off dreamlike distance we hear the blue bird song once again, Kelly starts to make the connection.
-There is a obvious shadow over her mouth, she has been struck silent so far.
-Kelly shouts out “little girl please little girl I won’t hurt you, please come here.”
+Kelly grips the bars, and in a far off dreamlike distance we hear the bluebird song once again, Kelly starts to make the connection.
+There is an obvious shadow over her mouth, she has been struck silent so far.
+Kelly shouts out “Little girl please little girl I won’t hurt you, please come here.”
 But all the girls scatter.
-She calls to Griff.
+She calls Griff.
 Tells him that she just saw the little girl playing in the alley.
 “I remember the little girl.”
 She grabs his arm through the bars.
 “Griff you’ve got to believe me she’s 6 or 7, Blond.”
 Griff walks out.

 Then triumphant strings lift the moment up The little girl Bunny is standing there holding the doll Uncle Grant had given her, smiling up at Kelly.
 She tells Griff with gestures, we hear only the music, but we see by Kelly’s body language that it’s the right girl.

 The little girl Bunny sits on a bench in the police station.
-Kelly walks over to her and asks “Do you remember me?” first she says no but then Kelly grabs her by the shoulders and says “of course you remember me, you were at Uncle Grant’s house, you remember Uncle Grant don’t you?, continues asking, while shaking her.
+Kelly walks over to her and asks “Do you remember me?”
+At first, she says no but then Kelly grabs her by the shoulders and says “of course, you remember me, you were at Uncle Grant’s house, you remember Uncle Grant don’t you? continues asking while shaking her.
 Kelly is crying and begging “Don’t you remember me?” pleading gripping her chest, begging the little girl to remember.
 “You know me!”
 The little girl gets up crying.
-Griff tells Bunny, “now now Bunny nobody’s gonna hurt you I’m here.”
+Griff tells Bunny, “Now now Bunny nobody’s gonna hurt you I’m here.”
 Kelly is sobbing this was her last chance.

-This was problematic for me, it takes the patriarchy that has partial responsibility for the systemic problems in Grantville to give mothering lessons to Kelly?
+This was problematic for me, it takes the patriarchy that has partial responsibility for the systemic problems in Grantville to give mothering lessons to Kelly.
 Not as Kelly he says, because she’s a prostitute she has no sense of mothering?
-Absurd that she would need lessons from Griff.
+It absurd that she would need lessons from Griff.
 But I digress yet again.
 And don’t mistake my ire, I still love this film for being as daring as it is.

 He brings Bunny back into the room.
 Kelly kneels down in front of Bunny.
 Bunny’s cheeks are wet with tears.
-She asks very slowly, and softly “do you remember Uncle Grant?”
-Bunny says “Oh yes I love Uncle Grant, mommy said he won’t be back for a long time” Kelly asks “Did you ever go to Uncle Grant’s House without your mommy and daddy?”
-Bunny says “once.”
+She asks very slowly, and softly “Do you remember Uncle Grant?”
+Bunny says “Oh yes I love Uncle Grant, Mommy said he won’t be back for a long time,” Kelly asks “Did you ever go to Uncle Grant’s House without your mommy and daddy?”
+Bunny says “Once.”
 Kelly continues “do you remember when you went there?”
-“Yes ma’am Uncle Grant gave me some candy, he liked the dress mommy bought for me…he was showing me a new game, he made me promise not to tell mommy or daddy or anybody because this was a special game….just for me…then you came in and I ran out, you’re the lady with the big cardboard box.”
+“Yes ma’am Uncle Grant gave me some candy, he liked the dress mommy bought for me…he was showing me a new game, and he made me promise not to tell mommy or daddy or anybody because this was a special game….just for me…then you came in and I ran out, you’re the lady with the big cardboard box.”

 Fade to Black.

-Kelly asks Griff if her trunk is at the station, “well, thanks Griff” she bends in closer to his face, they kiss.
-“So long tiger” he says “good luck Muffin” She steps out into the light and fresh air of freedom.
+Kelly asks Griff if her trunk is at the station, “well, thanks Griff” she bends in closer to his face, and they kiss.
+“So long tiger,” he says “Good luck Muffin” She steps out into the light and fresh air of freedom.

-All the towns people are standing outside waiting for her.
+All the townspeople are standing outside waiting for her.
 Ominous music begins.
 The camera floats close up on various faces of varying ethnicities.
 Pull back, there are so many people standing there, waiting for Kelly to come out of the police station.
 She shoots a worried look at Griff who is leaning against the wall with another cop in uniform.
-Kelly turns to her left, there are Miss Josephine, Dusty, Buff and Mac.
-Josephine crying hugs Kelly, Mac is crying, and Buff, she goes over to Dusty and Dusty hugs her so tightly.
+Kelly turns to her left, there are Miss Josephine, Dusty, Buff, and Mac.
+Josephine crying and hugs Kelly, Mac is crying, Buff, goes over to Dusty and Dusty hugs her so tightly.
 Kelly has left her mark on the women of Grantville.

 Wide shot of Kelly walking through the throngs of people from the community.
-Griff says to the cop, “She still owes me ten bucks” the cop says “then you’ll be seeing her again” He shakes his head, “she never makes change” Kelly walks along the sidewalk, passes a baby carriage, then stops. she hands the rattle to the same baby that she handed the bottle to in the beginning of the film.
+Griff says to the cop, “She still owes me ten bucks” The cop says “Then you’ll be seeing her again” He shakes his head, “She never makes change” Kelly walks along the sidewalk, passes a baby carriage, then stops. she hands the rattle to the same baby she handed the bottle to at the beginning of the film.